-- Any child under age 13 whom you can claim as a dependent (but see Exception for Children of Divorced or Separated Parents on this page).
-If the child turned 13 during the year, the child is a qualifying person for the part of the year he or she was under age 13. - Your disabled spouse who is not able to care for himself or herself. - Any disabled person not able to care for himself or herself whom you can claim as a dependent (or could claim as a dependent except that the person had gross income of \$3,100 or more or filed a joint return).
-But if this person is your child, see Exception for Children of Divorced or Separated Parents on this page.
+- A qualifying child under age 13 whom you can claim as a dependent.
+If the child turned 13 during the year, the child is a qualifying person for the part of the year he or she was under age 13. - Your disabled spouse who is not able to care for himself or herself. - Any disabled person not able to care for himself or herself whom you can claim as a dependent (or could claim as a dependent except that the person had gross income of \$3,200 or more or filed a joint return.) - Any disabled person not able to care for himself or herself whom you could claim as a dependent except that you (or your spouse if filing a joint return), could be claimed as a dependent on someone else's 2005 return.